MokubaAttack/scripts/MergeLoraBySVD/readme.md

 # MergeLoraBySVD
-I make [svd_merge_lora.py](https://github.com/kohya-ss/sd-scripts/blob/main/networks/svd_merge_lora.py) of kohya-ss/sd-scripts into a module. <mark>I make it to run by one file, and metadata to be baked in output file.</mark>
+I make [svd_merge_lora.py](https://github.com/kohya-ss/sd-scripts/blob/main/networks/svd_merge_lora.py) of kohya-ss/sd-scripts into a module.
+I make it to run by one file, and metadata not to be baked in output file.
 ## requirements
 python modules
 ```
-pip install opencv-contrib-python torch diffusers torchvision accelerate toml transformers einops imagesize
+pip install torch safetensors packaging numpy
 ```
 ~~github repository
 [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts)~~